anshul137/ag-ssg/README.md

 | ---------------------------- | ------------------------------------------------------------------- |
 | `node app.js -i <.txt file>` | Create single .html file                                            |
 | `node app.js -i <folder>`    | Create all the .txt file to .html which are available in the folder |

+## Optional Feature

+In addition to the above feature i have implemented these feature in my site.

+- Improve the look and feel of your generated HTML pages using a default stylesheet that you design.

+- if the user specifies a folder for the input, automatically generate an index.html file, which has relative links to each of the generated HTML files.